Alih787/Reinforcement-Learning---Tic-Tac-Toe/README.md

 ### Training of Agent
 ![image](https://user-images.githubusercontent.com/98106107/151770379-9ec3a6d0-eff6-4103-bb0c-c60cae0a19e4.png)
 the first thing you must do (unless you have a model already) is to train the agent
-1. i would recommend changing exploration to 100%
+1. I would recommend changing exploration to 100%
 2. enter a integer value in the box
 3. press the train button